 Before You Start…

-- How to Measure: Overfill a ¾ cup measure or a plastic rice cooker cup with uncooked short-grain white rice and level it off.
-Put the rice in a large bowl.
-Repeat until you have the amount needed.
+- How to Measure Rice: Overfill a ¾ cup measuring cup or a plastic rice cooker cup with uncooked short-grain white rice and level it off.
+Put the measured rice in a large bowl.
+Repeat until you have the amount you need.
 Tip: You must use Japanese short-grain white rice or your sushi will fall apart.
-Please note that 2¼ cups (450 g, 3 rice cooker cups) of uncooked Japanese short-grain rice yield 6⅔ cups (990 g) of cooked rice.
-For sushi rice, the ratio of short-grain white rice to water is only 1 to 1 by volume—less liquid than for regular steamed rice—to account for the seasoned sushi vinegar that we add to the cooked rice.

-- Quick Rinse: Add just enough water to submerge all the rice.
-Then, discard the water immediately.
-Repeat one more time.
-Tip: Rice absorbs water very quickly when you start rinsing, so this step helps remove impurities from the rice and prevent it from absorbing the first few rounds of milky water.
+- Quick Rinse: Add just enough water to the bowl to submerge the rice, then pour off the water immediately.
+Tip: Rice absorbs water very quickly when you start rinsing, so discarding this water right away helps rinse off impurities while keeping the rice from absorbing the first few rounds of milky water.

-- Check the kombu to see if there are any dirt particles.
-If needed, gently wipe it off with a damp cloth (it‘s a traditional method but these days kombu is pretty clean).
-Do not wipe off the white powdery substance, which contributes to the umami flavor.
-NEVER wash the kombu!
-Now, place it on top of the rice in the rice cooker bowl.
+- Check the piece of kombu for dirt particles.
+If you see any, use a damp cloth to gently wipe them off (this is the traditional method, but kombu is fairly clean these days).
+Do not wipe off the white powdery substance that contributes to the umami flavor, and NEVER wash kombu!
+Now, place the kombu on top of the rice in the pot.

-- Soak and Cook: If your rice cooker has a Sushi Rice mode, add water up to that line.
-Place the kombu on top of the rice and let the rice soak in the water for 20–30 minutes.
-Then, start cooking.
-If you don‘t have a rice cooker, cook the rice in a pot over the stove, Instant Pot, or donabe with the amount of water I specified in this recipe.
-Tip: Since we‘ll be adding sushi vinegar to the steamed rice, cook the rice a little bit on the firm side.
-To achieve this, use a rice-to-water ratio of 1 to 1 for sushi rice (instead of 1 to 1.1 or 1 to 1.2 for regular steamed rice).
+- Let the rice soak in the water for 20–30 minutes, then start cooking.
+If you don‘t have a rice cooker, cook the rice in a pot over the stove, Instant Pot, or donabe with the same amount of water I specified in this recipe.

 To Make the Homemade Sushi Vinegar (Optional)

-- If using a wooden sushi oke (also called hangiri), moisten it by running water over it, drain well, and dry it with a clean towel.
-You can also use a baking sheet lined with parchment paper.
+- Moisten a wooden sushi oke (called hangiri) with running water, drain, and dry it with a clean towel.
+You can also use a large salad bowl or baking sheet lined with parchment paper.
+Tip: This wooden tub helps absorb excess moisture whereas a ceramic bowl cannot.

-- With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the sushi vinegar mixture and separate the chunks of rice.
-Do not stir or mix the rice because the grains may break and the rice will become mushy.
-While using this slicing motion, vigorously fan the rice with a paddle fan or another type of fan.
-This cools the rice and takes away the excess moisture.
-Fanning makes the rice shine and keeps it from becoming mushy.
+- With a rice paddle, gently “slice” the rice at a 45-degree angle to incorporate the vinegar mixture and separate the rice chunks.
+Do not use a stirring or mixing motion because the grains may break and make the rice mushy.
+At the same time, vigorously fan the rice with a paddle fan or another type of fan to cool it.
+Fanning wicks away the excess moisture and makes the rice shine.

 To Keep